Project A8 (finished)

 PhD student: Victoria Wichert

-Victoria Wichert successfully defended his PhD in April 2019
+Victoria Wichert successfully defended her PhD in April 2019